 This post may contain affiliate links.

-Spring is just around the corner.
-It’s a great time to teach your preschoolers about all things spring – weather, butterflies, seeds, rainbows, and more.
+Spring has arrived – at least on the calendar.
+So, it’s a great time to teach your preschoolers about all things spring – weather, butterflies, seeds, rainbows, and more.
 Here’s a list of 25 books about spring to get you started!

 Finding Spring | Instead of hibernating as he should, a little bear cub goes out in search of spring—and he thinks he’s found it!